 certain designated Officers within the Grand Lodge, if properly qualified, automatically held equivalent office in Grand Chapter

 One area which had not been looked at in 1817 was the ritual.
 In the 1820s a number of Chapters in the Provinces had written in requesting guidance, which had not been forthcoming.
 Complaints were raised and in 1834 the Duke of Sussex set up a special Committee to decide what the Royal Arch ceremonies were and to demonstrate them to the Grand Chapter so that they could be approved and adopted by all Chapters.
 The Committee duly deliberated and their work was approved by Grand Chapter.

-The earliest reference to external relations in the Grand Chapter Minutes comes in 1808 when it was ordered that Companions exalted in Scotland and Ireland should be admitted to the Grand Chapter and its subordinate Chapters.
-With the new arrangements after 1817 and the growth of Grand Chapters in other constitutions a nice question arose.
-Although Supreme Grand Chapter was sovereign over the Royal Arch it was not wholly independent of the United Grand Lodge.
+The earliest reference to external relations in the Grand Chapter Minutes came in 1808 when it was ordered that Companions exalted in Scotland and Ireland should be admitted to the Grand Chapter and its subordinate Chapters.
+With the new arrangements after 1817 and the growth of Grand Chapters in other constitutions, a nice question arose.
+Although Supreme Grand Chapter was sovereign over the Royal Arch, it was not wholly independent of the United Grand Lodge.
 Could it, therefore, accord recognition to other sovereign bodies?
 A neat compromise was achieved.
-Grand Chapter does not accord formal recognition to or exchange representatives with other Grand Chapters but if a foreign Grand Chapter draws its membership from a Grand Lodge recognised by the United Grand Lodge then inter - visitation and fraternal relations will happily take place.
+Grand Chapter does not accord formal recognition to or exchange representatives with other Grand Chapters but if a foreign Grand Chapter draws its membership from a Grand Lodge recognised by the United Grand Lodge then inter-visitation and fraternal relations will happily take place.